 Berlin based visual artist and illustrator Andrea Wan will be the first artist to take part in this new residency.
-Having worked together with Andrea before, back in 2015, when she visited Seyðisfjörður in Iceland, this time around Andrea is travelling to Nepal to find peace and inspiration along the way.
+Having worked together with Andrea before, back in 2015, when she visited Seyðisfjörður in Iceland, this time Andrea is travelling to Nepal to find inspiration.

 Andrea Wan has a history that would make any avid traveller jealous.
 Born in Hong Kong, raised in Vancouver, studied in Denmark and now living in Berlin.
-From an early age she was fascinated by stories, improvising her own stories and recording these onto cassettes.
-This fascination for stories developed into her own visual universe consisting of bright colours and eerie and surreal surroundings.
+From an early age she was fascinated by stories, improvising her own and recording them onto cassettes.
+This fascination for stories developed into her own visual universe consisting of bright colours and eerie, surreal surroundings.

 The second part of her trip consists of trekking at the Annapura base camp in the Himalayas.
-Mountains have always had a strong appeal to Andrea Wan, who keeps herself longing for returning to nature and mountains while in her Berlin studio.
-Now, without the distractions of city life, there will be all the time in the world to find oneself, meditate, draw and return with a newfound peace and inspiration.
+Mountains have always had a strong appeal to Andrea Wan.
+She keeps herself longing for returning to nature and mountains while in her Berlin studio.
+Now, without the distractions of city life, there will be all the time in the world.
+To find oneself, meditate, draw and return with a newfound peace and inspiration.

 The screen print is available to order in advance, before the trip takes place next year.
 The first Jaunt Magna exhibition is planned for March 2018.